Tasmania Self Drive Holiday – Discover Tasmania

 Fairy Penguins spotting @Bonnet Island

-The lovely quaint town central of Strahan at sunset.
-The red and blue boxes are are recycling stations.
+The lovely quaint town center of Strahan at sunset.
+The red and blue boxes are recycling stations.

 One of the fairy penguins we spotted that night.
 No flash is allowed so as to protect the penguin’s eyes.
 Instead, torch with red filter are used to light up the place for photography.

 Think this one is called George.
 As the place is the home of the penguins, expect to experience the smell of sort like chicken poo”.
 When it’s windy, it’s more tolerable.

 Nice coastal scene we saw along the way to Bonnet Island.